 Due to the large size of the system investigated here it is necessary to analyze the convergence of the interaction energy and its different contributions with respect to the size of the QM region and the number of sampled geometries considered in the calculations.
 For the first purpose, we randomly selected a geometry from a 15 ns molecular dynamics run in the Min region and in the Max region, and in each case we performed the QM/MM energy calculations and the EDA increasing the number of DOPC molecules in the QM region.
-Moreover, in order to investigate the effect of including the point charges of the classical environment, the energy terms were obtained without (Figure 2a,b) and with (Figure 2c,d) point charges.
+Moreover, in order to investigate the effect of including the point charges of the classical environment in the EDA, the energy terms were obtained without (Figure 2a,b) and with (Figure 2c,d) point charges.
 It can be seen that for the calculations without point charges, the dispersion, induction and Pauli contributions converge after including at least 5 DOPC molecules in the QM region.
 However, the total interaction energy does not converge even for 7 DOPC molecules in the QM region, as can be evidenced from Figure 2a,b; this is due to the fact that the electrostatic contribution assumes an oscillatory behavior between 3 and 7 DOPC molecules.
 On the other hand, the counterpart calculations that include the point charges that surround the QM region (Figure 2c,d) display a good convergence for all the interaction energy terms after including 5 DOPC molecules in the QM region.
 These results suggest that although considering the entire system quantum mechanically is computationally unfeasible, it would still be necessary to include the polarizing effect of the surrounding environment by an electrostatic-embedding QM/MM approach.
 Furthermore, in the case of the system under study, it represents an excellent compromise to incorporate the cisplatin molecule plus 6 DOPC molecules to the QM region, and consider the remaining atoms as point charges in the MM region.

 Next, we have investigated the convergence of the energies with the number of geometries.
-This is done by sampling 100 geometries from a previously performed30 molecular dynamics simulation at the Min region, and 100 geometries from a molecular dynamics simulation at the Max region.
+This is done by sampling 190 geometries from a previously performed30 molecular dynamics simulation at the Min region, and 194 geometries from a molecular dynamics simulation at the Max region.
 For each of the sampled geometries, the EDA was performed considering the cisplatin molecule plus six DOPC molecules in the QM region, with overall 839 atoms treated quantum mechanically.
-In order to ensure that 100 geometries are an appropriate statistical ensemble, we analyzed the convergence of the energy components as the number of averaged geometries increases, selecting these geometries in an equidistant manner from the 100 geometries of the Min and Max regions.
-As can be evinced from Figure 2e,f, the induction and the dispersion energies are mostly converged after considering 25 geometries.
-This, however, is not the case for the electrostatic and Pauli components, which still suffer a moderate increase when going from 50 to 100 geometries.
-Although this lack of quantitative convergence will not introduce significant errors in the analysis, it highlights the importance of including conformational sampling in the theoretical model.
-In the following analyses, the 100 geometries sampled at the Min and Max regions of the membrane will be considered.
+In order to ensure that 190 (194) geometries are an appropriate statistical ensemble, we analyzed the convergence of the energy components as the number of averaged geometries increases, selecting these geometries in an equidistant manner from the 190 (194) geometries of the Min (Max) region.
+As can be evinced from Figure 2e,f, the induction and the dispersion energies are mostly converged after considering 50 geometries.
+However, the convergence is most difficult to achieve for the electrostatic and Pauli components.
+The former is converged only after considering 100 geometries, and the latter still shows a slight increase when going from 100 to 190 geometries.
+This highlights the importance of including conformational sampling in the theoretical model.
+In the following analyses, the 190 (194) geometries sampled at the Min (Max) region of the membrane will be considered.

-Figure 2: Analysis of the convergence of the interaction energy and the EDA components as the number of DOPC molecules increases without (a Min, b Max) and with (c Min, d Max) point charges.
-Convergence of the interaction energy and the EDA components with respect to the number of (equispaced) geometries considered in the analysis (e Min, f Max).
+Figure 2: Analysis of the convergence of the interaction energy and the EDA components as the number of DOPC molecules in the QM region increases without (a Min, b Max) and with (c Min, d Max) point charges.
+Convergence of the absolute value of the interaction energy and the EDA components with respect to the number of (equispaced) geometries considered in the analysis (e Min, f Max).